Kareem871/RMI-Threads/README.md

 # RMI-Threads

-Create 5 threads that send and recieve random messages between eachother then count the number of letters.
+Create 5 threads that send and recieve random generated messages between eachother then count the number of letters.

 Cli Commands To Run in More Than One Terminal: